Wings of Tatev & Tatev Monastery: Complete Guide

 Getting to Tatev from Yerevan - the honest version

 The far better plan, if your schedule allows, is to sleep in Goris.
 The town of Goris is the natural base - a pleasant place in its own right, about four hours from Yerevan, and only 15 km on a paved road from the Halidzor cable-car station.
 A night there halves the driving stress, lets you ride the Wings of Tatev at a civilised hour before the coaches arrive, and opens up the gorge and the cave-town of Khndzoresk nearby without a stopwatch running.
 From Goris a taxi to the cable car runs a few thousand dram.
+Hotel and guesthouse options are in where to stay in Goris.
+From the same base you can also push on inland toward Kapan and Meghri - our deep-south Goris to Meghri road trip is that continuation.

 For actually getting there, weigh three options: